Rajpratik71/linux-manPages/grub-editenv.md

 SEE ALSO
        grub-reboot(8), grub-set-default(8)

        The full documentation for grub-editenv is maintained as a Texinfo manual.
 If the info and grub-editenv programs are properly installed at your site, the command

               info grub-editenv

        should give you access to the complete manual.

-grub-editenv (GRUB) 2.02-2ubuntuFebruary 2019                 GRUB-EDITENV(1)
+grub-editenv (GRUB) 2.02-2ubuntu8.12                                                         February 2019                                                                             GRUB-EDITENV(1)